-A4 a match penalty.
-B7 major penalty for fighting and a game misconduct.
-Rule 46.5.
+Both players shall be assessed a major penalty for fighting and a game misconduct.
+Rule 46.

 Two opposing players become involved in a mutual fight.
 A teammate of one of the two fighting players comes in and intervenes.
 What penalty(ies) are assessed to the intervening player?
 Where do you find this in the rule book?